-The System Architecture of our Problem-based Learning Library
+Manufacturing Cases in our Problem-based Learning Library

 In our PBL library we follow an object-oriented design, therefore our architecture includes case-based library programs that are self-contained, reusable objects built of components.
 Often these objects and components are text, high quality digital video, animation, 3DVR and animated 360 degree panoramas.
-They are open source, web-enabled, delivered on the web, or in some cases in CD-ROM or DVD (to overcome transfer rate and in some countries expensive web-access bottlenecks) or fast company intranets for continuous professional development purposes ([6], [11], [13], and [17] to [21]).
+They are open source, web-enabled, delivered on the web, or in some cases in CD-ROM or DVD (to overcome transfer rate and in some countries expensive web-access bottlenecks) or fast company intranets for continuous professional development purposes.

-The ways we present challenges are very similar to the way professional engineers solve problems.
+The ways we present challenges are very similar to the way professional manufacturing engineers solve problems.
 This is because we first look at the real-world customer requirement, then we offer one or more solutions by explaining real-world machines, or processes, or systems, or management tasks and then we discuss further development, service, maintenance, integration, connectivity and many other issues.
-Notice that we do NOT follow the traditional linear, but rather the modern concurrent, object oriented approach to integrated product/ process design ([7], and [9]).

 In terms of delivering our cases we follow the Virtual Product Demo concept, in that we virtually take the learner with us to factories, R&D studios, exhibitions and laboratories and give them interesting demos explained by real-world experts with challenging problems to solve.
-In all cases we show them high quality, interactive videos and often 3D objects and panoramas so that they can interrogate them and even participate in digital, virtual factory tours ([8] and [11] and).
+In all cases we show them high quality, interactive videos and often 3D objects and panoramas so that they can interrogate them and even participate in digital, virtual factory tours ([1], [10], [11] and [12]).

 In terms of challenging to learn and investigate the illustrated case further we give several direct URL (web) contacts, e-mail addresses so that the learner can get in touch with key contacts and start to collaborate.
-We focus our questions and address exciting engineering, management, and computing science/ IT (Information Technology) issues.
-This approach helps distance learners as well as educators to work with the material in real-world classroom and/or virtually web-networked teams.
+We focus our questions and address exciting manufacturing engineering, product and process design, management, and computing science/ IT (Information Technology) issues.
+This approach helps distance learners as well as educators to work with the material in real-world classroom and/or virtually web-networked teams ([13] to [15]).